bovem/bovem.github.io/content/posts/kubernetes/network-functions/index.md

 comments: false
 ---

-**Telcos (Telecommunication companies)** deploy networks that are highly available, scalable, and resilient covering the entire country.
-Components like routers, firewalls, and DHCP servers (called **Network Functions**) are the building blocks of such large deployments.
+**Telcos (Telecommunication companies)** deploy networks that have high availability, are scalable, and resilient covering entire countries.
+Components like routers, firewalls, and DHCP servers (called **Network Functions**) are the building blocks of such large network deployments.

-Traditionally, the network functions were deployed on proprietary hardware with application-specific integrated circuits and installed on the telco's premise (baremetal deployment).
+Traditionally, network functions were deployed on proprietary hardware with application-specific integrated circuits and installed on the telco's premise (baremetal deployment).
 Such network functions are called Platform Network Functions (PNFs).

-PNFs present the following challenges:
+PNF deployments present the following challenges:
-- Hardware for network functions could not be moved between premises and redeployed easily.
+- Hardware for network functions could not be moved easily and redeployed.
 - The deployment of PNFs required knowledge of proprietary hardware.
 - Services deployed on top of PNFs are tightly coupled with the hardware.
 Customization, scaling, and configuration of services could require change/upgrade of hardware components.
 - Access to PNFs is limited to the private cloud setup by the telco.